 - Bill 31, An Act to amend various legislative provisions with respect to housing (Order of reference given on 12 September 2023).
 Consideration of Bills:

 - Bill 201, An Act respecting Municipalité de Morin-Heights (Order of reference given on 20 April 2023).

 COMMITTEE ON CULTURE AND EDUCATION

-COMMITTEE ON LABOUR AND THE ECONOMY

 Orders of reference

-Special Consultations:
+Consideration of Bills: